rezder/go-battleline/battbot/machine.md

 CLAIMOpp=2

 ### Move first card
 Cardix 1-9 could use hand number hand number legal or card.
-I think and modify when making data NoneCard=0
+I like card and modify when making data.
-SPCClaimFlag=10
+NoneCard=0
+SPCClaimFlag=100

 ### Move second card
-Cardix 1-70 ex 61,62,63,64 can only be in scout return NoneCard=0
+Cardix 1-70 ex 64 and 61,62,63 can only be in scout return NoneCard=0
-ClaimFlag for flag 1 one or zero
+ClaimFlag for flag 9 one or zero one claimed

 ### Move destination